-Akamai Technologies, one of the world’s leading companies in the Content Delivery Network (CDN) field is rethinking their global headquarters in Cambridge, Massachusetts.
-They currently occupy space in six different buildings within Kendall Square, the fastest growing tech hub in the country.
-Six locations can be difficult for collaboration, innovation, and ideation; all behaviors critical to staying at the forefront of their industry.
-Moving towards a more consolidated and efficient real estate approach will minimize disruption and missed opportunities, while maximizing the employee and client experience.
+Akamai Technologies, one of the world’s leading companies in the Content Delivery Network (CDN) field, reinvented themselves with their new global headquarters in Cambridge, Massachusetts.
+Formerly occupying space in six different buildings within Kendall Square, the fastest growing tech hub in the country, Akamai consolidated from six different locations to be under one roof.
+Spread across that many places can be difficult for collaboration, innovation, and ideation; all behaviors critical to staying at the forefront of their industry.
+Moving towards a more consolidated and efficient real estate approach helped them minimize disruption and missed opportunities, while maximizing the employee and client experience.

-Program destinations distributed across the floors attract people throughout the building, encouraging a constant movement and change in environs, fostering improved interaction and innovation.
+Program destinations distributed across the floors attract people throughout the building, encouraging constant movement and a change in environs, fostering improved interaction and innovation.
 Specialized cafés with more enticing refreshments pull employees away from their workstations while powered furniture centered around technology provides a place for a brainstorming session over a cup of coffee.
 Quiet, isolated libraries offer a respite for those looking to escape the open office for more intense concentration on a focused task.
-Living rooms through the path allow employees the opportunity to take in a change of scenery depending on their task and their to-do list for the day.
+Informal and alternative working spaces are sprinkled throughout the path, allowing employees the opportunity to take in a change of scenery depending on their task and their to-do list for the day.
 Mega Bytes – a combination food network and activity node – draws people to the top floors of the building, handing over the best views of Cambridge and Boston to all employees.

 A project of this scale, ambition and complexity also entails a complex delivery process.
-Moving into a yet unbuilt building required close coordination between the design team, the project management team (Northstar), the landlord (Boston Properties), and the contractor (Turner, whose contract was help by the landlord).
-To take advantage of possible efficiencies in the construction timeline, early packages were released for coordinate floor opening, steel modifications, MEP systems, and core modifications.
-To meet the goals of Akamai, the base building lobby was shifted to the tenant scope and designed as part of the Aka-Mile.
-And throughout the documentation and construction process, detailed coordination has been ongoing to ensure the final build out is fully consistent with the design aspirations of the project, as well as all targets for sustainability (LEED and WELL).
+Moving into a yet unbuilt building required close coordination between the design team, the project management team (Northstar), the landlord (Boston Properties), and the contractor (Turner, whose contract was held by the landlord).
+To take advantage of possible efficiencies in the construction timeline, early packages were released to coordinate floor openings, steel modifications, MEP systems, and core modifications.
+To meet the goals of Akamai, the base building lobby was shifted to the tenant scope and designed as part of the AkaMile.
+And throughout the documentation and construction process, detailed coordination ensured the final build out is fully consistent with the design aspirations of the project, as well as all targets for sustainability (LEED and WELL).